Argentine peso: Peso ley, 1970–1983

 The peso ley 18.188 (ISO 4217: ARL) (informally called the peso ley) replaced the previous currency at a rate of 1 peso ley to 100 pesos moneda nacional.

 Peso argentino, 1983–1985

 The peso argentino ($a) (ISO 4217: ARP) replaced the previous currency at a rate of 1 peso argentino to 10,000 pesos ley (1 million pesos m$n).
-The currency was born just before the return of democracy, on June 1, 1983.
-However, it rapidly lost its purchasing power and was devalued several times, and was replaced by a new currency called the austral in June 1985.
+The currency was introduced just before the return of democracy, on June 1, 1983.
+However, it rapidly lost its purchasing power, was devalued several times, and was replaced by a new currency called the austral in June 1985.

 Austral, 1985–1991

 The austral ("₳") (ISO 4217: ARA) replaced the peso argentino at a rate of 1 austral to 1,000 pesos (one billion pesos m$n).
 During the period of circulation of the austral, Argentina suffered from hyperinflation.
 The last months of President Raul Alfonsín's period in office in 1989 saw prices increase constantly (200% in July alone), reflected in a worsening exchange rate.
 Emergency notes of 10,000, 50,000 and 500,000 australes were issued, and provincial administrations issued their own currency for the first time in decades.
 The value of the currency stabilized two years after President Carlos Menem was elected.